Position: Director of Sports Medicine

 Hometown: Lynchburg, Virginia

-In her time with the women’s basketball team, Emily has been fortunate to work with a program with a strong tradition of winning, accompany the team to NCAA tournament appearances every year in her six previous seasons.
+In her time with the women’s basketball team, Emily has been fortunate to work with a program with a strong tradition of winning, accompany the team to NCAA tournament appearances every year in her seven previous seasons.
 The team has had recent success, advancing to the Elite 8 twice in her time working with them.

 Emily is a 2008 graduate of James Madison University in Harrisonburg, Va., where she earned a B.S. in Athletic Training, and a 2010 graduate of Virginia Tech in Blacksburg, Va, where she earned a M.S.Ed in Health and Physical Education, with a concentration in Sports Medicine.